Terahertz Time-Domain Spectroscopy and Density Functional Theory Analysis of Low-Frequency Vibrational Modes of a Benzoxazolium-Coumarin Donor-pi-Acceptor Chromophore: Abstract

 \section{Abstract}

-To elucidate low-frequency vibrational modes that modulate intramolecular charge transfer (ICT), we investigate a benzoxazolium--coumarin (\BCOp{}) donor--\(\pi\)--acceptor derivative using transmission terahertz time-domain spectroscopy (THz--TDS).
+To elucidate low-frequency vibrational modes, we investigate a benzoxazolium--coumarin (\BCOp{}) donor--\(\pi\)--acceptor derivative using transmission terahertz time-domain spectroscopy (THz--TDS).
 The retrieved complex refractive index reveals distinct modes at 0.62, 0.85, 1.30, 1.81, and 2.07~\THz.
 Gas-phase density functional theory (DFT) agrees well with these features and enables assignment of specific intramolecular motions.
-Together, THz–TDS and DFT identify the characteristic low-frequency modes of \BCOp{} and suggest their connection to ICT-relevant nuclear motions, demonstrating that THz–TDS provides a sensitive probe of vibrational signatures in donor–acceptor systems.
+Together, THz--TDS and DFT identify the characteristic low-frequency modes of \BCOp{} and suggest their connection to intramolecular charge transfer-relevant nuclear motions, highlighting that THz--TDS can serve as a sensitive probe of vibrational signatures in donor--$\pi$--acceptor systems.